Dylan378/vue-components/README.md

 # vue-project

-This template should help get you started developing with Vue 3 in Vite.
+This project shows one of the most common components made with vue 3 and tailwind.

 ## Recommended IDE Setup